TEXT-S&P rates Prudential Financial jr. sub. notes 'BBB+'

-Nov 28 - Standard & Poor's Ratings Services said today that it assigned its 'BBB+' junior
+Nov 15 - Standard & Poor's Ratings Services said today that it has assigned its 'BBB+' junior subordinated debt rating to Prudential Financial Inc.'s (PRU; A/Stable/A-1) $1.5 billion of fixed-to-floating-rate junior subordinated notes due 2043.

-subordinated debt rating of $500 million, (with an underwriter's overallotment option of 15%) of

-junior subordinated notes due 2052 being offered by Prudential Financial Inc. (PRU).
+The notes are rated two-notches below our issuer credit rating on PRU, reflecting one notch for optional deferral and one notch for subordination to senior indebtedness, consistent with our hybrid ratings criteria.
+We will treat the notes as intermediate-equity content hybrids in our analysis because the notes allow optional deferral for up to five years, are subordinate to PRU's senior indebtedness, and have more than 20 years remaining to maturity.
+Consistent with our criteria, we will treat the notes as minimal equity-content hybrids when they have fewer than 20 years remaining until maturity, and as debt in our analysis at that time.

 RELATED CRITERIA AND RESEARCH